Loading...

 Correct Answer: C

-Rational: An atrial septal defect is a birth defect in which a hole exists in the septum dividing the upper chambers (atria) of the heart.
+Rationale: An atrial septal defect is a birth defect in which a hole exists in the septum dividing the upper chambers (atria) of the heart.
 The hole increases the amount of blood that flows through the lungs and over time, it may cause damage to the blood vessels in the lungs.
 Damage to the blood vessels in the lungs may cause problems in adulthood, such as high blood pressure in the lungs and heart failure.
 Other problems may include abnormal heartbeat, and increased risk of stroke.

 Endocrine